Niobia Bryant is the national bestselling and award-winning author of more than forty “Sexy, Funny & Oh So Real” novels.

 Bryant was educated in the Newark Public Schools system and then attended Seton Hall University in South Orange, New Jersey to earn both a Bachelor of Science in Nursing and a Bachelor of Arts in Social and Behavioral Science with an accompanying Psychology minor.

-Currently, the Newark, NJ native lives in South Carolina and writes full-time.
+Currently, the Newark, NJ native lives in South Carolina.